Mike Jaap’s Story

 If you are interested in finding out more about a permanent life insurance policy, get in touch with us.
 We look forward to providing you with the peace of mind that this type of policy can bring.

-This information is provided for general consumer educational purposes and is not intended to provide legal, tax or investment advice. *Accessing cash values may result in surrender fees and charges, may require additional premium payments to maintain coverage, and will reduce the death benefit and policy values.
+This information is provided for general consumer educational purposes and is not intended to provide legal, tax or investment advice.
+Loans borrowed from your life insurance policy will accrue interest.
+An outstanding loan balance (loan plus interest) will be deducted from the death benefit at the time of claim. *Accessing cash values may result in surrender fees and charges, may require additional premium payments to maintain coverage, and will reduce the death benefit and policy values.